(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Final Thoughts on Impostor Phenomenon and Your Health and Finances

-Many of us feel some degree of impostorism at certain points in our lives.
-But the continued struggle to accept success can harm our overall wellness if we don’t manage it.
+Many of us feel some degree of impostorism at specific points in our lives.
+But the continued struggle to accept success can harm our overall wellness if we don't manage it.